tc39/proposal-signals/README.md

 1. Call `cb`.
 1. Restore `computing` to c (even if `cb` threw an exception).
 1. Return the return value of `cb` (rethrowing any exception).

+Note: untrack doesn't get you out of the `notifying` state, which is maintained strictly.

 ## FAQ
 **Q**: Is it a good idea to enable application state which is distributed, rather than at the component level or at the top level of the application?